Trading robustness: a scenario-free approach to robust Multi-Criteria Optimization for Treatment Planning: Results

 The robust plan achieves a markedly improved robustness within the target, as demonstrated by the narrower DVH band relative to the nominal plan.
 In addition to improved target uniformity, the robust plan also results in better sparing of OARs.
 Notably, the integral dose to the lung is lower in the robust plan.
 The $V_{20}$ and $V_{30}$ values for the lung in the nominal plan are (\SI{45.9}{\percent}) and (\SI{27.3}{\percent}), respectively, whereas the corresponding values for the robust plan are (\SI{44.6}{\percent}) and (\SI{26.2}{\percent}), indicating a reduction in high- and mid-dose volumes within the lung.
 All the measured IQRs for these DVH points were below \SI{3.5}{\percent}.

+The reported robustness analysis was performed with all \num{100} randomly sampled error scenarios used for the precalculation of the probabilistic quantities and is thus a probabilistic analysis.
+The percentage of scenarios meeting the robustness condition is of \SI{80}{\percent} for the margin based and \SI{92}{\percent} for the s-f robust plan.
+With the acceptance rate set at \SI{90}{\percent} the margin-based approach would thus not be accepted, as opposed to the s-f plan.

-Finally, the relative optimization times for all steps range between 1.5 and 1.6.
-This indicates that the s-f approach is approximately 1.5 times slower than the nominal optimization.
-Such overhead is introduced by the additional computation of the variance operator.
-Variance estimation is performed at each optimization step as a constraint value on the variance is always applied during the second phase of the \textit{2p$\epsilon$c} approach.
+Finally, the relative optimization times for the scenario-free approach range between 1.5 and 1.6 for all steps of the LO optimization sequence, meaning the scenario-free optimization is approximately 1.5 slower compared to the nominal optimization.
+Such overhead is introduced by the additional computation of the variance objective at each iteration of the optimizer.
+Total variance calculation is performed at each optimization step due to the total variance constraint applied in the second phase of the \textit{2p$\epsilon$c} approach.
+The rTPI refers to the optimization step alone and does not include the dose calculation step, which still needs to be performed for all scenarios.